A70xa/Vulnhub-Writeups/Argog/Notes.md

 ![](Pics/wp4.png)

-As you see above, there is two `/blog` in the url, remove one and visit the link.
+As you see above, there are two `/blog` in the URL, remove one and visit the link.

 ![](Pics/wp5.png)
 <br />